musketeers-br/dc-facilis/README.md

 - Accuracy of extracted API details depends on the quality of user input.
 - LLM-based processing may introduce minor inconsistencies requiring manual review.
 - Currently optimized for OpenAPI 3.0.
+- Facilis has 16 AI agents and a complex processing pipeline.
+Due to this complexity, the entire process may take a considerable amount of time to execute.

+- **Disclaimer**: Unfortunately, the app could hallucinate, as it depends on user input and the LLM model used.
+In our tests, GPT-4o and Claude Sonnet provided the best results, but they also hallucinate occasionally.
+In some cases, we needed to run the same prompt multiple times to achieve a satisfactory result.
+We are continuously working to improve accuracy and reliability.

 ## 🎖️ Credits
 Facilis is developed with ❤️ by the Musketeers Team